 I’ve always been a Human League fan since I was a kid, but I wasn’t like a “fanatic” for them.
 I owned all of their albums up to and including 1986’s disappointing Crash but after that they fell off my radar.
 When 1990’s comeback album Romantic? flopped, it sold for $1 in the cut out bins and even then, I didn’t bother buying it.
-I still listened to them, but it tended to be the earlier “Being Boiled” era material that I liked the best, the preDare stuff.
+I still listened to them, but it tended to be the earlier “Being Boiled” or Dignity of Labour-era material that I liked the best, the pre-Dare stuff.

-About ten years ago I picked up a bootleg of “The Jason Tavener Tape,” or just “The Tavener Tape” at the Pasadena Flea Market.
-This was a name from a Philip K Dick novel, Flow My Tears, The Policeman Said.
+About fifteen years ago I picked up a bootleg of “The Jason Taverner Tape,” or just “The Taverner Tape” at the Pasadena Flea Market.
+This was a name from a Philip K. Dick novel, Flow My Tears, The Policeman Said.
 In the book there is a television personality named Jason Taverner.
-“The Tavener Tape” is a demo that the Human League made and circulated to record companies, as The Same Mistakes blog explains:
+“The Taverner Tape” is a demo that the Human League made and circulated to record companies, as The Same Mistakes blog explains:

 Of course there was no Jason Taverner.
 The League had never been on TV, let alone recorded a hit album.
 It was all an elaborate ruse, somewhere between Situationist prank and Monty Python skit, with Phil playing the part of the regional television personality to a tee.
 To further confound matters, they inserted the same fifteen second theme, the so-called “Dominion Jingle,” after each song.
 An obscure reference to a fictional drug, and sounding like a lost sound cue from a low budget horror movie set in an abandoned amusement park, the jingle cast an ominous shadow over the demo’s collection of pop songs and futuristic instrumentals, reminding listeners that the League were as much descendants of Delia Derbyshire as Donna Summer.